BrianGardnerAtl/website/_drafts/compose_profile_image.md

 <img class="post-image" src="/assets/images/compose_7/two_preview_functions.png" alt="Preview pane showing two composable views rendered"/>

 While the icon is displayed on the screen, it is difficult to see on a light background.
 Drawing the icon on top of a dark gray background would help it stand out.
-This is accomplished by wrapping the icon `Container` in a `Surface` function and providing a background color.
+This is accomplished by wrapping the icon `Icon` in a `Surface` function and providing a background color.
 The `Surface` is drawn first and the icon is then drawn on top of it.

 <script src="https://gist.github.com/BrianGardnerAtl/ec69631156c5f8c0b97b96829832f839.js"></script>